 Reduce heat to low.
 Stir garlic chunks into the butter and put the chicken pieces back into the pot.
 Cook, covered, for 30-45 minutes, opening the pot every 15 minutes or so and turning the pieces so that they cook well on all sides.
 When done, the chicken will be very brown and there will be a delicious pan drippings.

-- Remove the chicken and keep warm.
-Remove 2 or 3 tablespoons of pan drippings and use to saute spinach.
-Whisk in 1 tablespoon of flour to the remaining pan drippings, and cook till thickened and there is no more raw flour.
+Remove the chicken and keep warm.
+Whisk in 2 tablespoons of flour to the remaining pan drippings and cook till thickened.
+(You're essentially making a roux.)
 Stir in sherry and chicken broth and cook over low heat.
 You will have a thick sauce with chunks of garlic in it.

-- Serve the chicken with rice and the sauteed spinach and pass the sauce separately.
+Serve the chicken with rice and pass the sauce separately.

 Mashed potatoes are also nice with this.
 (My mother used to serve it with Minute Rice and canned baby peas, but you don't have to.)